microsoft/testfx-docs/docs/contribute.md

 > test.cmd -p smoke
 ```

-The `-p` option can be used to run tests for any assembly as well.
+The `-p` option can also be used to run tests from a specific assembly.
 For instance to run *TestFramework* tests the following command can be used:

 ```
 > test.cmd -p TestFramework